karam94/karam94.github.io/content/posts/2020/2020-12-02-Design-Patterns-The-Factory-Pattern.md

 	public string Checkout()
 	{
-			// The Shopping Cart is extensible to work with any type of current
-			// or future vehicle factory since all current or future vehicle
-			// factories will extend the VehicleFactory abstract class.
-			// Therefore the Shopping Cart can now handle any type of VehicleFactory,
+			// The Shopping Cart can now handle any type of VehicleFactory,
 			// without needing to change any of its implementation details. var carToBuild = _vehicleFactory.GetVehicle();
 			return $"Vehicle built of brand {carToBuild.GetBrand()}